-Staff costs include wages and salaries including compensated absence and pension to the Companies employees, as well as other social security contributions etc. The item is deducted from refunds from public authorities.
+Staff costs include wages and salaries including compensated absence and pension to the Companies employees, as well as other social security contributions etc.

 Other staff expenses are recognised in other external expenses.

 Amortisation and impairment of tangible and intangible assets